LLNL/ExaCMech/README.md

 AUTHORS
 ======

-The principal devleoper of ECMech is Nathan Barton, nrbarton@llnl.gov.
+The principal developer of ECMech is Nathan Barton, nrbarton@llnl.gov.

 LICENSE
 ======